viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 There are no surprises.
 The 50 kHz signal is negligibly attenuated by the AAF, and there is a very slight phase shift in the output.

 I reproduced the scenario on a physical Cora Z7 board and measured the signal by the XADC configured to the sample rate of 1 Msps using the [software app](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/tree/main/sources/XADC_tutorial_app) shared in this repository.
 The resulting measurement shown in the following figure is exactly as expected.
+A 50 kHz differential is captured by the XADC with good precision.

 <img src="pictures\Cora_Z7_diff_signal_reading.png">